estarter/d-tools/README.md

 For example, you can run the build program in `prebuild.sh` (e.g. `maven`).

 Try how it works in [test project](https://github.com/estarter/d-tools-example) (see [prebuild.sh example](https://github.com/estarter/d-tools-example/blob/master/images/client/prebuild.sh))

+### Notes

+* `-h` options in any script shows all available option
+* `dup` command would not recreate your containers on change.
+Use `docker rm` and `dcleanup` to recreate a container.
+* `dbuild` command by default would pull the image.
+It's could be annoying, but allows to avoid some silly mistakes.

 ## How to install